2dtkingslayer/yen/README.md

 - SQLite

 ## Challenges we ran into
 In our team, there's only one member that knows how to use flask and one other that knows how to use figma.
 It takes us a while to learn both of those to comprehensively create the website.
+This is also our first time to launch a project using API so it is not only challenging but also motivating.

 ## Accomplishments that we're proud of
 We learned new technology like flask and figma.
 We also learned how to implement weather api into our website.
 By working closely at a team, we can achieve new goals in a short amount of time.

 ## Getting started
 ### Requirements